controlecidadao/samantha_ia/README.md

 A collection of system prompts.

-Just click to select a prompt and send it to _system prompt_ field.
+Just click to select a prompt and send it to the _system prompt_ field.

 You can change this list of prompts by editing the `system_prompts.txt` file.
 Samantha must be restarted.